evgeniyarbatov/singapore-streets/README.md

 ## How many streets are there in Singapore?

 This project explores OpenStreetMap (OSM) data to find all streets in Singapore.
 It’s an end-to-end pipeline that downloads and processes OSM data to extract street names.
-I validate the resulting list against a known but of date list of streets.

 ## 🚀 Overview